 I told folks in Piedras Rojas that I’d driven south from Minnesota with a snow shovel tied to the trunk of my beater Chevy and settled in a town where nobody recognized its purpose.
 I’d buried my mom the month before I left St. Paul.
 When my father died, she just gave up.
 With winter tickling my nose, someplace warm called me.

 As a foreman in construction, I paid the crews in cash and bought a handgun for security.
 I practiced with my Glock 26 at an indoor gun range.
-In the next stall, the blast of a Remington 30-06 pump, and the pressure wave from her muzzle discharge was affecting my accuracy.
-I peered around the separation wall at a slim blonde in a leather Stetson, with a flower-embroidered, rhinestone-studded jeans top, skirt and western boots.
+In the next stall, the blast of a Remington 30-06 pump and the pressure wave from her muzzle discharge affected my accuracy.
+I peered around the separation wall at a slim blonde in a leather Stetson with a flower-embroidered, rhinestone-studded jeans top, skirt, and western boots.
 She looked like a pin-up for a cowgirl calendar.
 When she brought her target close, I realized that she could shoot the eyes out of a rattler.

 I followed her outside the range.
 She stopped to remove hearing protection, and I caught the scent of Sandalwood.

 I said, “I didn’t know Annie Oakley was still alive.”

 She tilted her head at me.
 “Do you think that pick-up line is original?”

 I wallowed in her southern lilt.
 “I never had occasion to use the line in Minnesota.
 My name’s Nick Johnson.”
 I extended my hand.

 “I detected you weren’t from around here.”
 She took my hand.
 “I’m Cassie Masters.
 By the way, Annie Oakley’s jealous.”

 I chuckled.
 “How about a coffee?
 There’s a Starbucks not far.”